Quick Start Guide

 3. Create Your First API Token

 Section titled “3.
-Create Your First API Token”# Create a service token for harvesters or API accesscurl -X POST http://localhost:4000/admin/tokens/service \ -H "Content-Type: application/json" \ -d '{ "service_name": "test-service", "source": "test-source", "roles": ["harvester"] }'Save the token from the response for use in API requests.
+Create Your First API Token”# Create a service token for connectors or API accesscurl -X POST http://localhost:4000/admin/tokens/service \ -H "Content-Type: application/json" \ -d '{ "service_name": "test-service", "source": "test-source", "roles": ["connector"] }'Save the token from the response for use in API requests.

 4. Your First Property Search